There are two ways of recovering your site using BlagVault:

 Step 3: It'll take you to the Site Detail page.
 In this page, select the Restore option from the Backup section.
 This will restore the latest backup version of your WordPress site.

-Step 3: In the site listing page, go to Old Backups in the Backup section.
+Step 3: In the site listing page, go to Show All Backups in the Backup section.
 Here, every backup version allows you to perform an Auto Restore from it.